- Background on Hypospadias

-While there was a trend in the 2000 UK prospective study for drinking soy milk versus not (3.7, .87-15.4) and eating soy meats more than once a week versus never (2.95, .90, 9.68), the findings were not statistically significant.
-In this study, it might have been hard to separate eating soy milk and meats from simply being vegetarian.
-The authors wrote:
+While there was a trend in the 2000 UK prospective study for a higher risk of hypospadias with drinking soy milk versus not (3.7, 0.87-15.4), and for eating soy meats more than once a week versus never (2.95, 0.90, 9.68), the findings were not statistically significant (North, 2000).

 |Table 2.
-Hypospadias & Soy (2004)4|
+Hypospadias & Soy (2004)Mayo Clinic, 2018|

 |Soy Protein Intake|

 |0 to 20 g/day||1.1 (.5, 2.5)|

 Under the worst-case scenario, based on the 2000 UK study, a vegetarian mother would have a 4% chance of having a baby with hypospadias.
 The trend since that first report has been to find no association between a vegetarian diet and hypospadias and that is punctuated by the most recent 2012 USA study with almost 25 times as many cases of hypospadias than the 2000 UK study.
 This gives reasonable confidence that a vegetarian diet is not a significant risk.